SioKCronin/website/content/about.md

 She began her career researching how humans learn at Harvard's Lab for Developmental Studies and Harvard Medical School, and now helps computers and humans collaborate together to solve problems that matter.
-She is currently the Data Engineering Lead at Landed, where she helps support the financial well-being of essential professionals.
+She is currently the Engineering Manager at Landed, where she helps support the financial well-being of essential professionals.

 Siobhán has published research in Brain & Cognition, Neuroreport, and